go-0100-it/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

-# How to run the game
+## How to run the game

+To run the frontend-nanodegree-arcade-game;
+* download the zip file to your machine
+* open the index.html file
+* the game will load with a prompt, press enter to start.